dougbutner/beta-pseudo/README.md

 };

 ```

+> Please note - Function names and variable names change from psuedo-code to real code to account for character limits and conventions.

 ## Differences from Purple Explainer
 We have had to make some changes for performance.
 Here's how it will work now.